 - Obsessive disorders (process addictions)

 - Rage disorders

 Painkillers provide short-term relief for these and other psychological symptoms, as well as physical pain.
 The brain recognizes that relief and then craves it in a powerful, subconscious way.
 This psychological aspect of opiate addiction is incredibly difficult to overcome without professional help.
 It creates thought patterns that justify dishonesty with doctors, prescription manipulation, or plain criminal activity in order to keep the relief coming.
 Many painkiller addicts are unable to recognize their own problem because the disease blinds them to the consequences of their addictive behavior.

 Opiates also replace naturally occurring pain and emotion regulating chemicals in the brain.
 If and when a user stops taking these pills, she will likely experience physical symptoms of withdrawal until her normal chemical levels are re-established.
 This usually takes anywhere from a few days to slightly over a week.
 The onset of withdrawal symptoms, however, causes many people to keep using these drugs after their prescription has expired.

 Successfully overcoming painkiller addiction requires comprehensive physical and psychological care.
 The following treatment elements have been proven to be highly effective at helping a person re-program his or her brain to its pre-addiction functioning:

+Many people find that inpatient treatment provides significant advantages for this process, but some take advantage of outpatient treatment as well.
 If you have suffered an acute injury, or are using painkillers following a surgical procedure, and are concerned about addiction, please speak to your doctor immediately.
 Be sure to share any personal or family history of substance abuse or addiction and talk to a trusted friend or family member who will keep you accountable.